 Dr Eisuke Koya

-The aim of this project is to identify neuronal ensemble activation patterns in response to food cue presentation in mice brains, particularly after external manipulations that reduce cue reactivity such as exposure to environmental enrichment.
+The aim of this project is to identify neuronal ensemble activation patterns in response to food cue presentation in mice brains, particularly after external manipulations that reduce cue reactivity such as exposure to environmental enrichment or reward devaluation.
 You will assess neuronal ensemble activation patterns by assessing the number of neurons that express the neuronal activity marker ‘Fos’ from motivationally-relevant brain areas (e.g. prefrontal cortex).
 Understanding how these ensembles react following food cue exposure is crucial for unravelling the neural basis of emotional responses that promote eating such as food cravings.

 Visit the Koya lab pages for more information and a full list of publications.